mecsbalint/IHNtP/README.md

 ![IHNtP screenshot][screenshot]

 The I Have Nothing to Play project is a full-stack web application.
 It enables users to track and manage their gaming wishlist and backlog.
-Right now it is a foundament of a bigger and more complex web application.
+Right now, it is the foundation of a larger and more complex web application.
 The backend is built with Java and Spring Boot, while the frontend utilizes JavaScript, all containerized using Docker for streamlined deployment.

 ### Core Features